Our Early History

 In 1927, the fourth and fifth windows were donated.
 The Angel Outside the Tomb was donated in memory of Louise E. Tenney, and The Shepherd with His Flock was dedicated in memory of Capt.
 John P. Tenney.
 In 1928, the sixth window, The Cross, was given in memory of Emma Tenney Chase.

 Here are some other photos of the stained glass windows in the Church Sanctuary:

-The Parsonage was originally built c.1800 by Theodore Stevens for use as his private home.
+Formally known as ‘Orchard Lodge’, the Parsonage was originally built c.1800 by Theodore Stevens for use as his private home.
 Several of Stevens’ heirs lived in the house over the next 125 years, until 1925 when it was informally offered to the First Congregational Church of Blue Hill as a parsonage.
 In 1970, the Church was bequeathed the building and property by Ethelwyn Hinckley, a descendant of founding minister Jonathan Fisher.
 A total of twenty ministers, including summer and interim ministers, have made the Parsonage their home over the years.
 To read more about the history of the Parsonage, you can find a copy of Parsonage Recollections (August 2005), at the Blue Hill Public Library.

 The Church Historian has the responsibility to retain historic documents, drawings, books, photographs and other ephemera describing the evolution of the church since its early beginnings.
 Documentation of our over 240 years of Ministry, celebrations, worship and outreach has been retained as well as books written by parishioners describing the influence of our church on the development of Blue Hill over the years.